smartcontractkit/chainlink-automation/OVERVIEW.md

 list of upkeep IDs (big.Int), json encoded to a limit of max bytes.
 The list should only include eligible upkeeps (covered in a later section).
 Shuffling is done using a randomness source derived from the config digest, epoch, and block number.
-This ensure all nodes have the same source, but the results are random across different OCR rounds if an observation is repeated.
+This ensures all nodes have the same source, but the results are random across different OCR rounds if an observation is repeated.

 > shuffling is done to ensure that all upkeeps have a chance at being sent in an